 Make Your Feelings About it Known

 If you are talking about ED to a partner, it is presumed that you are talking to someone with whom you share great mutual respect and empathy.
-Your problems are their problems, and theirs are yours, and you both want the other to be the happiest, most complete person he or she can be.
-You are sharing your feelings with someone who wants the best for you and for your relationship.
+Your problems are their problems, and theirs are yours, and you both want the other to be the happiest, most complete person they can be.
+You are sharing your feelings with someone who wants the best for you and your relationship.

 Let Your Partner Know That Their Support is Important